-By the end of the third Nuclear Medicine Rotation, residents are expected to expand and cultivate skills and knowledge learned during previous training and to achieve the following objectives.
-On this third rotation, resident will demonstrate achieved objectives in year one, two, and three with expanded knowledge, more efficiency in performance of procedures, and additional knowledge in pathophysiology encompassing more complex disorders.
+By the end of the fourth Nuclear Medicine Rotation, residents are expected to expand and cultivate skills and knowledge learned during previous training and to achieve the following objectives based on the six general competencies.
+The fourth year resident will demonstrate achieved objectives in year one, two, and three with expanded knowledge, more efficiency in performance of procedures, and additional knowledge in pathophysiology encompassing more complex disorders.
 The resident should exhibit an increasing level of responsibility and independency as he or she progresses throughout the year.